craftingcity/RollHighOrDie/Equipment and Inventories/Armors.md

 Large Armors

 #### Material
 This is the material the armor is mostly composed of.
-It is used
+It is used  in addition to the Armor's 'Material' and 'Style' to determine the total Armoring Value of the Armor.
 #### Style
 #### Armoring Value
 ### Mundane Tags